brexhq/substation/config/README.md

 ## organization

-Substation config files should be organized by pipeline and app using this folder structure: `config/[pipeline]/[app]/`.
+Substation config files should be organized by pipeline and app using a tiered folder structure: `root/[pipeline]/[app]/`.

 This folder structure supports three levels of configuration:

-- global -- configs used in multiple pipelines, stored in `config/foo.libsonnet`
+- global -- configs used in multiple pipelines, stored in `root/foo.libsonnet`
-- regional -- configs used in multiple apps of a single pipeline, stored in `config/[pipeline]/foo.libsonnet`
+- regional -- configs used in multiple apps of a single pipeline, stored in `root/[pipeline]/foo.libsonnet`
-- local -- configs used in one component of a single pipeline, stored in `config/[pipeline]/[app]/foo.libsonnet`
+- local -- configs used in one component of a single pipeline, stored in `root/[pipeline]/[app]/foo.libsonnet`

 Further segmentation of files at the local level is recommended if users want to logically group configs or if a single config becomes too large (the larger the config, the harder it is to understand).
 For example, configs for processing event data into the [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html) (ECS) are easier to manage if they are logically grouped according to the ECS data model (e.g., `client.*` fields are in `client.libsonnet`, `process.*` fields are in `process.libsonnet`, `user.*` fields are in `user.libsonnet`, etc.).